The Transfer Pricing Law Review: India

 ii Authority scrutiny and evidence gathering

-India has not specified any formal policy in response to the principles on the development, enhancement, maintenance, protection and exploitation of intangibles4 articulated in the BEPS Action Plan other than the 2017 disclosure requirements.
-The CbCR requirement now mandates listing all multinational enterprise group entities engaged in the development of intangibles and the description of a multinational enterprise's strategy (transfer pricing policy) for development, ownership and exploitation of intangible property.
+India has not specified any formal policy in response to the principles on the development, enhancement, maintenance, protection and exploitation of intangibles15 articulated in the BEPS AP other than the 2017 disclosure requirements.
+The CbCR requirement16 now mandates listing all multinational enterprise group entities engaged in the development of intangibles and the description of a multinational enterprise's strategy (transfer pricing policy) for development, ownership and exploitation of intangible property.

-Well before the BEPS initiative was under way, given the growing disputes over R&D captives, the Central Board of Direct Taxation (CBDT) issued guidelines5 to TPOs about characterisation of R&D units based on functions, assets and risk assumed.
+Before the BEPS initiative was underway, given the growing disputes over intangibles generated by R&D captives, the Indian Board of Direct Taxes issued guidelines17 to TPOs about the characterisation of R&D units based on functions, assets and risk assumed.
 A set of qualitative criteria was laid out to drive decision-making on characterisation with an emphasis on the substance of an arrangement and not the contractual arrangement between the centre in India and its foreign associated enterprise.
 This guidance has classified R&D centres under the following three categories:

 - entrepreneurial in nature;

 On the basis of these categories, suitable methodology is prescribed as either the profit split method or cost-plus method, and the most appropriate methodology is applied.